dr-matt-smith/php-symfony-5-book/00_content/part02/chapter06_entity_classes.md

 ## Use maker to create properties, annotations and accessor methods!

-However, the (new improved) maker bundle will go further.
+We could automatically create our Student entity and StudentRepository classes from scratch, using the `make` package.
 It will interactively ask you about fields you wish to create, and add the appropriate annotations and accessor (get/set) methods for you!

+If you want to try this, first:

+- Delete the entity class: `/src/Entity/Student.php`

+- Delete the repository class: `/src/Repository/StudentRepository.php`

-So this time we won't press `<RETURN>` when asked for the first property name: we'll ask it to create our `firstName` and `surname` text prooperties too:
+Then run the CLI command `make:entity Student`, and at the prompt ask it to create our `firstName` and `surname` text properties (all entities get an auto-incremented `Id` field with us having to ask):

 ```bash
     $ php bin/console make:entity Student